 When all is said and done, I don’t worry too much about the calories in Hippie Juice.
 It’s certainly not a health drink, but that’s not why I serve it.
-When you drink it (in moderation, of course), it’s best to just enjoy it for what it is!
+When you drink it (in moderation, of course), my theory is, it’s best to just enjoy it for what it is!

 How Do You Make a Single Serving of Hippie Juice?

 To be honest, I think it’s super easy to make a large batch of Hippie Juice – but a small batch is a little trickier.
 But sometimes, you just need to make a single serving, so here’s how I do it!

 First, I make an 8 ounce serving of Country Time Lemonade in an 8 ounce liquid measuring cup.
 When you make a single serving of hippie juice you only use about 2 ounces of the lemonade.
 Making an 8-ounce serving is just easier to portion out though.
 I like using a liquid measuring cup because of the built-in pouring spout.
 After that the recipe is easy!